Have you ever heard of Bacterial vaginosis or BV?

 Despite a full recovery, there are still chances it may reappear.
 Unfortunately, more than half of those treated experience recurrent symptoms within 12 months.

 It is unclear why so many recurrent infections develop.
 With recurrent symptoms, you can get a second course prescription of antibiotics.

-BV is usually easily cured with antibiotics — either pills that you swallow, or a gel or cream that you put in your vagina.
+BV is usually easily cured with antibiotics — either a pill that you swallow or a gel or cream that you put in your vagina.
 There are a few different antibiotics for bacterial vaginosis treatment, but the most common ones are metronidazole and clindamycin.

 One of the most common questions asked is: